helium/HIP/0040-validator-denylist.md

 # HIP 40: Validator Denylist

-- Author(s): @BFGNeil, @Anthonyra, @ElonTusk
+- Author(s): @BFGNeil, @Anthonyra, @ElonTusk, @AP
 - Start Date: 2021-09-27
 - Category: Economic, Technical
 - Original HIP PR: https://github.com/helium/HIP/pull/284
 - Tracking Issue: https://github.com/helium/HIP/issues/285
 - Status: In Discussion

 ## Summary and Motivation
 [motivation]: #motivation

-While the situation with regards to Proof-of-Coverage gaming has improved and additional enhancements are intended, we need a backstop prevention mechanism that allows us to quickly allow the network to grow and deal with obvious gaming and spoofing situations as they materialise.
+While the situation with regards to Proof-of-Coverage gaming has improved and additional enhancements are intended, we need a backstop prevention mechanism that allows us to quickly allow the network to grow and mitigate obvious gaming and spoofing situations as they materialise.

-This plan proposes that *validators* would maintain a denylist of Hotspot addresses.
+This plan proposes that *validators* would use deny lists of Hotspot addresses.

-## Semi-Detailed Implementation Plan
+## Detailed Implementation Plan
 [detailed-explanation]: #detailed-explanation

 The Committee

-A new board will be selected under the DEWI banner, name ideas will need to be decided, working title Security Committee
+A new board will be selected under the DeWI banner, working title Security Committee.

-- Committee members are voted on by the community and term lengths will be defined
+- Committee members are voted on by the community.
-- Public can vote and the top voted 11 are selected to join
-- Each case under review gets assigned to a random 5 people within the committee to investigate.
-- The committee has the power to select what lists are used, as well as publish the first list of its kind.
+- The committee will produce the first list of its kind to be automatically included with the validator software.
-- Because of the appeal process, a whitelist should also be used, so that the appeal process can override external lists.

-Analysis
+Analysis / generation

+Validator usage

-This committee will analyse hotspots, patterns of gaming, and then submit evidence to to committee to discuss and vote on.
+This committee will analyse hotspots, patterns of gaming, and then submit evidence to the committee to discuss and vote on.

 There is no golden bullet here with gaming, a multitude of factors go into defining if a hotspot is gaming the system, and so defining what is gaming will always change.
-We need a trusted, elected committee that is focused on whats best for the network.
+We need a trusted, elected committee that is focused on what's best for the network.

+Data from the analysis will be passed to Helium Inc to provide a feedback mechanism to help improve anti-gaming methods.

 Appealing

-When this action is decided on by the committee, the information should be made public and a notice period should be given.
+When action against a hotspot is decided on by the committee, the information should be made public and a notice period should be given publicly so hotspot owners can appeal.

-From there hosts can choose to appeal, and submit evidence the committee would need to vote if they accept (super majority).

-If a new list has been chosen for use, said list must be published and notified to give hotspot owners chance to appeal.
+At this point hosts can submit evidence, and a committee will vote (super majority) to accept or deny this evidence.

-List Generation / Publishing
+List Generation & Usage

-- Lists for use are stored in a chain var, with a seperate versioning chain var applied so the list can be updated.

-- Lists will automatically be used by validators, with the process being opt-out with a env flag.
+- The Committee will generate a list of hotspot addresses and publish it.

+- Validators will use the committee list by default which is set in the config file of the validator.
+Validators can add other lists here or opt out by removing the default list url.

-- Stored in chain var, the chosen lists can be voted on and updated by the Security Committee, and a version chain var shall be used to update it.
+Additional lists can be created by the community and validators can choose to opt-in to additional lists.

-List Usage
+Lists are polled and collected regularly allowing quick updates and removals by the committee or from other lists.

 - Validators do not have to use the same denylist file, or any denylist at all.
-Only if all consensus group members both have a denylist and have a matching records for a Hotspot on the denylist would any action be taken.
+Only if all consensus group members both have a denylist and have matching records for a Hotspot on the denylist would any action be taken.

-- When PoC transactions are submitted to the consensus group, if all consensus group members agree that a given Hotspot address is on the denylist, any transaction from that address will be marked as invalid with a reason of `denylist`
+- When any transactions are submitted to the consensus group, if all consensus group members agree that a given Hotspot address is on the denylist, any transaction from that address will be marked as invalid with the reason of `denylist`.

 ## Open Questions
 [unresolved]: #open-questions

-Should there be a decay rate to deny's?

-how is the list published? (dns vs websites with json/yaml vs chain vars)
+Who will be on the DeWi committee?
+Term lengths of those on the committee?
+How many people are on the committee?
+Public voting / selection of members?

 ## Success Metrics
 [success-metrics]: #success-metrics

-Success here means that a Hotspot address contained on a majority of validators' denylist have their PoC witness receipts rejected as invalid.
+Success here means that a Hotspot address contained on a majority of validators' denylist have their transactions rejected as invalid.